Membership

 Co-CHAIRS

-HCRI is co-chaired by the Rhode Island Department of Health’s Center for Emergency Preparedness and Response’s Healthcare Emergency Management Director and the Hospital Association of Rhode Island’s Healthcare Emergency Management Director.
+HCRI is co-chaired by the Rhode Island Department of Health’s Center for Emergency Preparedness and Response’s HPP Coordinator and the Hospital Association of Rhode Island’s Healthcare Emergency Management Director.

 Groups & Subcommittees